MarcGueury/oci-genai-agent-llama-lab/2-test/test.md

 ## Task 3: Explore - RAG tool in details

 The RAG tool allows to search inside documents.
 It stores its documents in a Storage Bucket and ingest them in a Knowledge Base.

+In the test below, you will ask *What is the importance of Virus and Intrusion Detection*.
+The agent detects the use case using llm and determine to trigger RAG Tool and your documents (PDF,...) for providing response.
+RAG Tool:
+- Converts the natural language query into a vector that has a semantic meaning.
+- Using this vector, it will find the documents that speak about the same topic
+- And then generate a final response.

 Let's check this.

+For more information about the RAG Tools.
+Go [here](https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/RAG-tool.htm#RAG-tool).

 #### Bucket
 1. Go to the OCI Menu, go to *Storage* - *Bucket*